 All Northern Beaches are accessed via the Captain Cook Highway heading north from Cairns.
 The drive is scenic, especially from Clifton Beach onward where the road hugs the coast with views of the Coral Sea and rainforest-covered ranges.

 A rental car gives you the most flexibility and allows you to beach-hop at your own pace.
 Uber operates in the Cairns area and can reach the closer beaches (Holloways, Yorkeys Knob) affordably, though fares to Palm Cove are higher.
-Sunbus operates public bus routes from Cairns to the Northern Beaches — the 110 and 111 routes service Holloways Beach, Yorkeys Knob, Trinity Beach, Kewarra Beach, Clifton Beach, and Palm Cove.
-Taxis are also available but more expensive than rideshare for longer distances.
+Sunbus routes 110 and 111 service Holloways Beach, Yorkeys Knob, Trinity Beach, Kewarra Beach, Clifton Beach and Palm Cove from the Cairns city bus terminal.
+Taxis are available but more expensive than rideshare for longer distances.
+Ellis Beach has no public transport — you need a car or rideshare.

 Which Beach Should You Visit?

-For fine dining and a village atmosphere: Palm Cove — the clear choice for a polished beachside experience with excellent restaurants and resorts.
+For fine dining and a village atmosphere: Palm Cove — the clear choice for a polished beachside experience with excellent restaurants, boutique resorts and the iconic Melaleuca esplanade.

-For families: Trinity Beach — sheltered, affordable, family-friendly facilities, good dining options, and a relaxed local vibe.
+For families with children: Trinity Beach — sheltered, affordable, family-friendly facilities, good dining options and a relaxed local vibe that welcomes all ages.

-For a quiet escape: Kewarra Beach or Clifton Beach — residential, uncrowded, beautiful sand, and the bike path between them is lovely.
+For a quiet escape: Kewarra Beach or Clifton Beach — residential, uncrowded, beautiful sand and the bike path between them is lovely for early morning or evening exercise.

-For a local experience: Ellis Beach — wide sand, rainforest backdrop, the Bar & Grill for a cold drink, and a feel that's distinctly un-touristy.
+For a local, un-touristy experience: Ellis Beach — wide sand, rainforest backdrop, the Bar & Grill for a cold drink, and a feel that's distinctly different from the resort beaches.

-For a quick beach trip from Cairns: Holloways Beach — the closest proper swimming beach, easy to reach for an afternoon or sunset swim.
+For a quick beach trip from Cairns: Holloways Beach — the closest proper swimming beach, easy to reach for an afternoon or sunset swim without a long drive.

-For golfers: Yorkeys Knob — play the Half Moon Bay course overlooking the Coral Sea, then cool off at the beach or the Boating Club.
+For golfers: Yorkeys Knob — play the Half Moon Bay course overlooking the Coral Sea, then cool off at the beach or the Boating Club for affordable waterfront meals.

 Frequently Asked Questions